neutrinoceros/inifix/README.md

 ### ... and writing back to disk

-`inifix.dumps` allows to write back to a file.
+`inifix.dump` allows to write back to a file.

 This allows to change a value on the fly and create new configuration files programmatically, for instance.